mafontana/weather-map-app/README.md

 npm test

-    Launches the test runner in the interactive watch mode.<br>
+    Launches the test runner in the interactive watch mode.
     See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 npm run build

-    Builds the app for production to the `build` folder.<br>
+    Builds the app for production to the `build` folder.
     It correctly bundles React in production mode and optimizes the build for the best performance.

-    The build is minified and the filenames include the hashes.<br>
+    The build is minified and the filenames include the hashes.
     Your app is ready to be deployed!

     See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.